mouseless/mouseless.org/who-we-are.md

 ---
-title: mouseless -- our collective
+title: mouseless -- who we are
-menu-title: our collective
+menu-title: who we are
-position: 4
+position: 1
 seo-title: >
-  > mouseless -- our collective_
+  > mouseless -- who we are_
 seo-description: >
-  A software development collective, connected through the craft
+  A software development collective; connected through the craft.
 seo-image: images/logo-profile-mark-primary-500px.png
 ---